cloudfoundry/docs-cfcr/docs/installing/aws/deploying-bosh-aws.md

 1. Click **Apply Policy**.

+	!!! warning
+		If you want to configure Cloud Foundry to handle routing for Kubo, **do not continue to the next section**.
+Perform the procedures in [Configuring Cloud Foundry Routing](../cf-routing/) before deploying the BOSH Director.

 ##Step 5: Deploy BOSH Director

 Perform the following steps to deploy a BOSH Director from the bastion VM: